Nidhi-Surapaneni/India-Its-States-using-html/README.md

 please change the **href** in map1.html to the directory where your states(state.html) file present

-**log.html** is the main page so connect everything to that and tour final project is ready
+**log.html** is the main page so connect everything to that and your final project is ready

 you can add or delete pictures in the html file as per your requirements and please do make changes in the specified html page